My American Summer Camp Experience 10 Years On

-After applying with USA Summer Camp I had a small interview over the phone and landed my number one choice of being paid to take photographs.
-I was going to be working at a Jewish summer camp called Nah-Jee-Wah which was part of NJY Camps located just over the border to Pennyslyvannia on the outskirts of a tiny town called Milford.
+After applying to USA Summer Camp I had a small interview over the phone and landed my number one choice of being paid to take photographs.
+I was going to be working at a Jewish summer camp called Nah-Jee-Wah which was part of NJY Camps located just over the border to Pennsylvania on the outskirts of a tiny town called Milford.
 Spoiler Alert!
 I’m not Jewish.

-At the time I wasn’t being paid to be a photographer and was half way through my Bachelors of Science degree for Computer Games Design.
+At the time I wasn’t being paid to be a photographer and was halfway through my Bachelor of Science degree in Computer Games Design.
 Being paid to take photographs felt like a bit of a rockstar job and it was fair to say my somewhat already oversized noggin (ego) got inflated by this role and I was lucky enough to just fit in the plane.

 I packed my entry-level DSLR and lens’ into my bag surrounded by all my clothes which my mum had sewn name tags into.
 Rock ‘n’ roll lifestyle for sure!

 The highly extroverted photographer you see now is not the way I’ve always been.
 Trips like this and sink-or-swim experiences have moulded my character over many years.
 So the previous introverted version of myself boarded a plane for the summer with no idea of how one summer was going to put a fork in my future road.